SN-CRISP/CRISP2021/index.md

-Welcome to the webpage of the first CRISPINHO workshop, funded by the FQM292 group and the CRISP grant [no. XXXXXX].
+Welcome to the webpage of the first CRISPINHO workshop, funded by the FQM292 group and the CRISP grant [PTDC/FIS-AST-31546].

 ## Venue